 A life with Pets…

-I write a weekly blog about my life working and living with pets.
+I write a blog about my life working and living with pets.
 I hope to give some fun stories, teaching, what I learn from dogs, Walking, sitting and training information.

 Please feel free to scroll down and read my many blogs.
 The most up to date are underneath here and then older ones follow.
 Hope you enjoy them.